 Breakfast - I think breakfast is by far the best meal of the day, simply because it's 'full English' everyday!
-It is also a great time to discuss last night's Love Island episode or football results with other houses.
+It is also a great time to discuss a popular tv series or football results with other houses.
 After stashing myself with bacon, sausages, hash browns, eggs and sometimes hot chocolate, I walk back to my house for morning registration at 8.30.
+You can also choose from cereal, fruit, pastries and more!